GabrielMeloBatista/AnimeListProject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Description

+[myAnimeList](https://myanimelist.net) is the world's most active online anime and manga community, for this reason [I](https://github.com/gabrielMeloBatista/) decided to make a cheap copy using angular.

+## Backend

+In case you need the [backend](https://github.com/GabrielMeloBatista/OutraAtividadeo) for some reason, probably me looking for the backend in the future.

+## !!!Important!!!

+As you can probably see, I'm still learning how to Program, and this is just for learning purposes.